Conveyancing - Finding a home - First time buyer

 3: New build conveyancing checks are carried out

-The deposit will be 10% of the total new build’s property price.
+The deposit is paid when you exchange contracts and will be at least 10% of the total new build’s property price, however it could be as much as 30%.

 New build conveyancing FAQs